Cycling infrastructure: Sharing with motor traffic

 Cyclists are legally allowed to travel on many roadways in accordance with the rules of the road for drivers of vehicles.

 A bicycle boulevard or cycle street is a low speed street which has been optimized for bicycle traffic.
 Bicycle boulevards discourage cut-through motor vehicle traffic but allow local motor vehicle traffic.
 They are designed to give priority to cyclists as through-going traffic.

 A shared lane marking, also known as a sharrow is a street marking that indicates the preferred lateral position for cyclists (to avoid the door zone and other obstacles) where dedicated bike lanes are not available.

 A 2-1 road is a roadway striping configuration which provides for two-way motor vehicle and bicycle traffic using a central vehicular travel lane and "advisory" bike lanes on either side.
 The center lane is dedicated to, and shared by, motorists traveling in both directions.
 The center lane is narrower than two vehicular travel lanes and has no centerline; some are narrower than the width of a car.
-Cyclists are given preference in the bike lanes but motorists can encroach into the bike lanes in order to pass other motor vehicles after yielding to cyclists.
+Cyclists are given preference in the bike lanes but motorists can encroach into the bike lanes to pass other motor vehicles after yielding to cyclists.
 Advisory bike lanes are normally installed on low volume streets.
 Advisory bike lanes have a number of names.
 The U.S. Federal Highway Administration calls them "Advisory Shoulders".
 In New Zealand, they are called 2-minus-1 roads.
 They are called Schutzstreifen (Germany), Suggestiestrook (Netherlands), and Suggestion Lanes (a literal English translation of Suggestiestrook).

 Bicycle highways

 Denmark and the Netherlands have pioneered the concept of "bicycle superhighways".
 The first Dutch route opened in 2004 between Breda and Etten-Leur; many others have been added since then.
 In 2017 several bicycle superhighways were opened in the Arnhem-Nijmegen region, with the RijnWaalpad as the best example of this new type of cycling infrastructure.

 The first Danish route, C99, opened in 2012 between the Vesterbro rail station in Copenhagen and Albertslund, a western suburb.
-The route cost 13.4 million DKK and is 17.5 km long, built with few stops and new paths away from traffic.
+The route cost 13.4 million Danish kroner and is 17.5 km long, built with few stops and new paths away from traffic.
 "Service stations" with air pumps are located at regular intervals, and where the route must cross streets, handholds and running boards are provided so cyclists can wait without having to put their feet on the ground.
 Similar projects have since been built in Germany among other countries.

-The cost of building a bicycle super highway depends on many things, but is usually between €300000/km (for a wide dedicated cycle track) and €800000/km (when complex civil engineering structures are needed).
+The cost of building a bicycle super highway depends on many things, but is usually between €300,000/km (for a wide dedicated cycle track) and €800,000/km (when complex civil engineering structures are needed).